 - How might competitors react to the organisation entering the group training market?

 - Would there be any adverse effects on other training organisations?
-For example, would there be a substitution of training effort undertaken by industry and/or other GTOa?
+For example, would there be a substitution of training effort undertaken by industry and/or other GTO?

 Market size and trends

-The Department of Education, Training and Employment has developed an
+The Department of Employment, Small Business and Training has developed an

 employment projections and mix table to assist in estimating the number of apprentices and/or trainees to be employed for the first and second years of operation.
 Complete this table and attach a copy to the application.